Designing networks

 recycle: bool = True

-"""Assigns only agents with certain attributes to this location."""
+"""Assigns only actors with certain attributes to this location."""

 return True